BComm (Hons) (International) (NFQ Level 8)

 Note for Language Combinations:

-- Students will need a minimum of grade H4 in LC French (or equivalent) to take any French language combinations.
+- Students will need a minimum of grade H4 in Leaving Certificate French (or equivalent) to take any French language combinations.

 - Chinese speakers at HSK6 or native speaker standard are not eligible for Chinese language.